genzj/pyngwallpaper/README.md

 ### How it works

-1. Read and parse National Geographic photography *photo-of-today* [website](http://photography.nationalgeographic.com/photography/photo-of-the-day/)
+1. Read and parse National Geographic photography *Photo of Today* [website](http://photography.nationalgeographic.com/photography/photo-of-the-day/)

 1. If there is a wallpaper download link:
-    * if it's same as last downloaded photo, exit
+    * if both its URL and target file name are same as last downloaded photo's, exit without error
-    * download it to **specified** folder and overwrite last downloaded photo
+    * download it to **specified** folder
-    * record the downloading URL in a text file, which locates in current user's personal folder
+    * record the downloading URL, location of saved photo and downloading time in a text file, which locates in current user's personal folder
     * use it as wallpaper unless in **download-only** mode
     * exit